Kiddo-Xiao/cmis-25SP-P3-PhysicalUI/README.md

 - Doesn't model the non-linear force profile of real bows
 - Doesn't account for draw length variations
 - Simple multiplicative model rather than using beam physics

-**TODO Improvements:**
-- Model the force curve throughout the draw cycle
-- Apply proper beam mechanics for more accurate force calculations
-- Consider the relationship between draw length and force
-- Account for material properties in the force calculation

-## Next Step-2: Optimization Methods

 ### `objective(x, user_profile)`